dmlarionov/RabbitMQ.TraceableMessaging/README.md

 In your service and client projects add references to:

 - `RabbitMQ.TraceableMessaging` package.
-- One of serialization packages (otherwise you may use `RabbitMQ.TraceableMessaging.Options.FormatOptions` class with your delegates and `ContentType` value assigned).
+- Serialization package (`RabbitMQ.TraceableMessaging.Json` or `RabbitMQ.TraceableMessaging.YamlDotNet`).
-- `RabbitMQ.TraceableMessaging.ApplicationInsights` or your own implementation for any other distributed tracing system.
+- `RabbitMQ.TraceableMessaging.ApplicationInsights` or your own implementation.
-- `RabbitMQ.TraceableMessaging.Jwt` or your own implementation for any other token type.
+- `RabbitMQ.TraceableMessaging.Jwt` or your own implementation.

-Create request and response types.
-Do it in library project to include it to your service and to its clients.
+Create request and response types in library project then reference to it from both service and clients.
 Reply types have to inherit from `RabbitMQ.TraceableMessaging.Models.Reply`.

-Simplest service looks like:
+Simple service class built from scratch may look like:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility;